Fakhr-ol-Dowleh

 At the age of fourteen, Fakhr-ol-Dowleh was married to Prince Mohsen, Amin-ol-Molk junior.
-His father, Mirza Ali Khan, Amin-ol-Molk senior, was a prominent prime minister under the Qajars who was often condemned for acting indecisively towards foreign powers, specifically Britain.
+His father, Mirza Ali Khan Amin ol-Molk, was a prominent prime minister under the Qajars who was often condemned for acting indecisively towards foreign powers, specifically Britain.
 This marriage was preceded by a complex series of events, as her cousin, Mohammad Mosaddegh, had also sought to marry her.
 However, the Shah preferred a more powerful political alliance for his daughter.
 This decision led to a chain reaction of rivalries and resentment, as Fakhr-ol-Dowleh's future husband was compelled to divorce his former fiancée—the daughter of another powerful figure, Moshir-ol-Dowleh to clear the way for the royal marriage.
 This action created lasting animosity between the two families.

 Fakhr-ol-Dowleh's shrewdness and loyalty were demonstrated early in her marriage.
 When her father-in-law was dismissed from his chancellorship, she feared he and her husband would face a similar fate to other deposed Qajar prime ministers, who were often exiled or assassinated.
 Defying a direct royal order, she secretly traveled to Qazvin to join them.
 Despite repeated demands from the court for her return, she refused to leave their side.
 Her persistence and courage ultimately forced the court to relent, and she accompanied her family to Rasht, where they were to be exiled, thereby protecting them from imminent danger.

 Following the death of her father-in-law, Fakhr-ol-Dowleh's husband withdrew from political life, disillusioned by the political turmoil of the Constitutional Revolution and the conflicts with the Jangal Movement.
 Witnessing his disengagement, Fakhr-ol-Dowleh took it upon herself to manage the family's affairs.
 She took control of her husband's huge wealth, together with her own inheritance, and managed to make his family the most financially powerful in the country.
 A savvy negotiator, she later met with Sardar Sepah (Reza Shah) and successfully reclaimed the family's lands.
 Most of the district of Elahieh in Tehran belonged to her, and she dedicated her efforts to developing these properties, significantly increasing their value.

 Beyond her role as a formidable matriarch and landowner, Fakhr-ol-Dowleh was a pioneering entrepreneur and a dedicated philanthropist.
 She is credited with establishing Tehran's first taxi company, a groundbreaking venture at the time, introducing white Fiats that slowly replaced old horse carriages during the 1950s.
 She also attempted to found a national stock exchange in Iran, though the project was ultimately unsuccessful due to unfavorable conditions.
 Her charitable work was extensive; she became the guardian of 28 orphans, providing them with education and care throughout their lives.